 - Add the chicken and 1 tablespoon of nutritional yeast and stir well.
 Finally, add the cooked pasta and stir to combine.

 - Pour mixture into prepared baking dish.
-Sprinkle with 1/2 tablespoon nutritional yeast.
 Bake in preheated oven for 15-20 minutes.

-- Garnish with fresh parsley, if desired.
+- Sprinkle with Italian seasoning if desired.
 Serve immediately.